PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we want to be good at

-- **Social media:** Specifically Twitter, where we've seen good traction posting on James' personal account and the PostHog brand account.
+- **Social media:** Specifically Twitter, where we've seen good traction posting on [James' personal account](https://x.com/james406) and the PostHog brand account.
 We do a minimal amount of posting on PostHog's LinkedIn account to keep it active, but it's not an important channel for us.
 We don't use any other social media channels.

-- **Developer influencers:** A small but growing trend in the industry, most of these are very expensive and overwhelmingly focused on teaching people how to code (i.e. not our target audience).
-We tried this with an agency and didn't get traction, but have seen some early promising signs going to developers directly.
+- **Developer influencers:** We sponsor creators like Theo and Fireship to drive awareness and signups to PostHog.
+Many of the influencers we sponsor don't work out, but the ones that work drive great results.

 ### Things we might want to be good at but haven't tested yet